 - TEWTY for 8th – 12th Grade

-Moving Traditions “Rosh Hodesh: It’s a Girl Thing!” for girls in 6th & 8th Grade
+Moving Traditions “Rosh Hodesh: It’s a Girl Thing!” for middle school girls

 A unique program that begins in 6th grade that builds self-esteem, Jewish identity, leadership skills, and friendship networks among girls.
 Girls meet monthly, with Rabbi Smiley, in the homes of group members.
 You can find out more about the program at www.roshhodesh.org.